Dietetics (distance program)

 Dietetics (distance program) Master of Science (M.S.)

-This option is available to Registered Dietitians (RD) -OR- those who have met both the academic and supervised practice requirements of the Academy of Nutrition and Dietetics and are ready to sit for the national credentialing exam to become a Registered Dietitian –OR- those who have a DPD verification statement.
+This option is only available to Registered Dietitians (RD) -OR- those who have met both the academic and supervised practice requirements of the Academy of Nutrition and Dietetics and are ready to sit for the national credentialing exam to become a Registered Dietitian –OR- those who have a DPD verification statement.

 Note: Obtaining the DPD verification statement and subsequently completing the MS distance program in dietetics does not qualify one to practice as an RD.
 Completion of 1200 hours of supervised practice through an ACEND accredited program is also needed before sitting for the exam to be an RD.